 To receive breaking news alerts from our newsroom click here

-Yogev Toby (He/Him) is a junior journalism student and Projects Editor for the Berkeley Beacon.
-After moving to the United States from Israel, Yogev completed his associates degree at Portland Community College and transferred to Emerson.
-Yogev has years of experience in field reporting and multimedia journalism from his service as a combat photographer; he specializes in writing, photography, and videography.
-He is also the managing editor of WEBN TV.
-Outside of journalism, Yogev enjoys hiking, rock climbing, and watching films.
+Yogev Toby (He/Him) is a senior journalism student and editor at large at The Beacon.
+After moving to the United States from Israel, Yogev completed his associate’s degree at Portland Community College and transferred to Emerson.
+He has years of experience in field reporting and multimedia journalism from his service as a combat photographer.
+Yogev was previously the Projects section editor and now works as a Business co-op at The Boston Globe.
+Outside of journalism, he enjoys hiking, rock climbing, and watching films.